LoginRadius/docs/content/guide/jwt/index.md

 This section covers the required configurations that you need to perform in the LoginRadius Dashboard for JWT Login.

-1. Log in to your [Darwin Dashboard](https://dashboard.loginradius.com/) account, and navigate to [Integration](https://dashboard.loginradius.com/integration)
+1. Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/) account, and navigate to [Integration](https://dashboard.loginradius.com/integration).

-   The following screen appear :
+   The following screen will appear:

    ![alt_text](../../guide/jwt/images/jwt-integration.png "image_tooltip")